Demographics of Turkey: Current vital statistics

-Natural increase by region and year

-Historical fertility rate
+Demographic and Health Surveys

 Fertility Rate (TFR) (Wanted Fertility Rate) and CBR (Crude Birth Rate):

 Total fertility rate by region in Turkey by Turkish General Census (GNS) and Turkish population and health research (TNSA).

+Fertility rate in Turkey as per GNS (2000) for Rural, Urban and Metropolitan areas.

+UN estimates

+The 2018 figures from the UN Department of Economic and Social Affairs: